Eamoned/Getting-and-Cleaning-Data-Project/README.md

 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+This Repository will include:
+run_analysis.R: Script for transforming raw data to tidy data Code Book: Information on variables, data and transformation tidyData.txt: Text file of tidy data set.